-As my conviction stands, it is a breach in the wall erected by the Sixth and the Fourteenth Amendments to the Constitution and the decisions of the United States and Louisiana Supreme Courts that were designed to protect a citizen from being convicted by a State through the use of a crooked and incompetent attorney (as confirmed by the Louisiana Supreme Court in Nader, 472 So 2d 11 (1985)), who failed to render effective assistance at my trial and sentencing as set out in Strickland and who failed to put the State case to a meaningful adversarial testing under Cronic and Bell v.
-Cone, 535 U.S. 685 (2002).
-The Commissioner of the Louisiana Bar Association stated, and the Louisiana Supreme Court agreed, that trial counsel's conduct in cases of crime "goes beyond being prejudicial to the administration of justice and that it is 'a large black mark against the entire judicial system,' of a serious magnitude."
+As my conviction stands, it is a breach in the wall erected by the Sixth and the Fourteenth Amendments to the Constitution and the decisions of the United States and Louisiana Supreme Courts that were designed to protect a citizen from being convicted by a State through prosecutorial misconduct (which was found to be systemic in Caddo Parish in 1983 by a recent 60 Minutes Investigative Report) and an incompetent attorney (as confirmed by the Louisiana Supreme Court in Nader, 472 So 2d 11 (1985)), who failed to render effective assistance at my trial and sentencing as set out in Strickland and who failed to put the State case to a meaningful adversarial testing under Cronic and Bell v.
+Cone, 535 U.S. 685 (2002) both at trial and at sentencing.
+The Commissioner of the Louisiana Bar Association stated, and the Louisiana Supreme Court agreed, that trial counsel's conduct in cases of crime "goes beyond being prejudicial to the administration of justice and that it is 'a large black mark against the entire judicial system,' of a serious magnitude."4

-In reviewing trial the structural errors that require automatic reversal of conviction and counsel's performance in the totality as required by the U.S. Supreme Court decisions cited above, it is clear that counsel's performance fell below an objective standard of reasonableness, and that "but for" counsel's deficient performance, the likely outcome of the trial and sentence would have been different.(Strickland, 466)
+In reviewing trial the structural errors that require automatic reversal of conviction and counsel's performance in the totality as required by the U.S. Supreme Court decisions cited above, it is clear that counsel's performance fell below an objective standard of reasonableness, and that "but for" counsel's deficient performance, the likely outcome of the trial and sentence would have been different (Strickland, 466).
+However, "because a client's autonomy, not counsel's competence, is in issue, we do not apply our ineffective assistance jurisprudence."
+(McCoy at 833).
+And, in regard to the McCoy violations, IAC jurisprudence cannot be applied here.